 Concept of Career - Career Stages - Career planning and Development - Need - Steps in Career planning - Methods of career planning and Development - Career problems and solution - Guidelines for Career Management.

-Unit-IV: MDP
+Unit-IV: MDP and Training Institutions

-Concept of Management Development - Need and importance of management Development - Management development process - Components of MD programme.
+Concept of Management Development - Need and importance of management Development - Management development process - Components of MD programme - Need for Training in India - Government - Policy on Training - Training institutes in India.